+Equation (\ref{diffComp}) therefore yields an ordinary differential inequality in $z$ which may be solved to obtain comparison solutions moving in the $e_3$ direction.
+Observing that for leaves close to a maximal surface, the sign on $H^G = 2R^{-1}$ of the foliation is determined by $f''$, the claimed stability and instability follow. \end{proof}

-In Figure \ref{CMCfoliation} we see three examples of possible stabitily behavior of planar maximal surfaces.
+In Figure \ref{CMCfoliation} we see three examples of possible stability behaviour of planar maximal surfaces.
 The left picture shows one completely stable plane at the widest point of the sine wave, and two unstable planes at the thinnest points.
-We remark that since the plane is a maximal surface, and therefore a comparison solution Proposition \ref{Comparison} implies that MCF starting at a onesided perturbation of one of the the unstable maximal surfaces will move away towards the stable maximal surfaces.
-The right hand picture shows examples with one sided stability -- perturbations on the lower side will flow back towards the maximal surface while flowing a onesided upwards perturbation will move away towards a higher maximal surface.
+We remark that since the plane is a maximal surface, and therefore a comparison solution Proposition \ref{Comparison} implies that MCF starting at a one-sided perturbation of one of the the unstable maximal surfaces will move away towards the stable maximal surfaces.
+The right hand picture shows examples with one sided stability -- perturbations on the lower side will flow back towards the maximal surface while flowing a one-sided upwards perturbation will move away towards a higher maximal surface.

 It is also easy to see that despite the existence of a comparison solution moving away from the the unstable maximal surfaces in the left picture, there exist solutions to MCF which must intersect this maximal surface for all time.
-For example if we were to perturb by a two sided perturbation, rotationally symmetric around the $y$-axis the solution must always intersect the unstable plane due to preservation of symmetry by the flow.
-If there are no other maximal surfaces nearby, a subsequence of the flow must converge to the unstable maximal surface.
+For example if we were to perturb by a two sided perturbation which is rotationally symmetric around the $y$-axis, the solution must always intersect the unstable plane due to preservation of symmetry by the flow.
+If there are no other maximal surfaces intersecting the plane, a subsequence of the flow must converge to the unstable maximal surface.

 \begin{remark} Variational stability of a maximal surface \emph{does not} imply stability under the flow.
 We may observe this by taking a convex cylindrical $\Sigma$ and considering graphical MCF where, as in \cite{LambertConvex}, the flow then converges to planes given graphically by $u=\text{const}$.
 The condition for variational stability (where we assume perturbations also satisfy the boundary condition) becomes